wovo/hwlib-examples/arduino-due/readme.md

 These directories contain the demo applications for one target.

-The Makefile can clean or build the applications.
+The makefile can clean or build the applications.

-The Makefile.link is included by the makefiles in the subdirectories;
+The makefile.link is included by the makefiles in the subdirectories;
-it sets the target-specific things and defers to the Makefile.link in the parent directory.
+it sets the target-specific things and defers to the makefile.link in the parent directory.

 (c) Wouter van Ooijen (wouter@voti.nl) 2017